A Lifetime of Saving Lives

 Clara’s helper was fellow student, Alexander Szirmai.
 Together, they hid many more Jewish refugees in the attic and in the cellar of a nearby factory, also providing the hidden people with false identity papers.
 When the number of the Jews grew, the students hid some more in the histology lab at the university, and provided them with ID cards from other medical students.

 That year, Clara married another medical student, her husband of nearly 70 years, Julian.
 The couple moved to the United States and settled in Buffalo, NY, where both worked in medicine.
-Clara spent her career as a professor of pediatrics and obstetrics.
+Dr. Ambrus spent her career as a professor of pediatrics and obstetrics.

-For her bravery and service during the Holocaust, Dr. Clara Ambrus was named Righteous Among the Nations in 2006.
+For her bravery and service during the Holocaust, Dr. Clara Ambrus was named Righteous Among the Nations by Yad Vashem in 2006.

 Sadly, Dr. Clara Ambrus perished from injuries suffered in a house fire in 2011, a tragic end to a life spent helping those in need.